-The Big Toe Pose or Padangusthasana is an easy standing Yoga Pose that is a very good stretching pose for all muscles of the body – from head to toe.
-This pose is good for those who have a flat feet.
+The Big Toe Pose or Padangusthasana is an easy, standing yoga pose that provides a full-body stretch from head to toe.
+This pose is good for those who have flat feet.

 Health Benefits

-This pose stretches the spine and all muscles from head to toe and keeps blood pressure under check.
-Practicing this pose increases blood circulation to the brain and stretches the thigh muscles, hamstrings, calf muscles and the back, lower back and both the arms.
-This is one of the very few poses that increase muscle density and burn fat accumulated in them.
-Padangusthasana massages the liver and spleen and gives strength to the knees
+This pose stretches the spine and all muscles from head to toe and keeps blood pressure in check.
+Practicing this pose increases blood circulation to the brain and stretches the thigh muscles, hamstrings, calf muscles, and the back and lower back, as well as both arms.
+This is one of the few poses that increase muscle density and burn accumulated fat.
+Padangusthasana massages the liver and spleen and gives strength to the knees.

-This pose is said to balance the body and mind is ideal for women who are trying to conceive due to its stretching quality.
-Big Toe Pose improves concentration, memory and focus and can help prevent osteoporosis to a great extent.
-It calms down the practitioner and cures headache and insomnia, making the body more flexible at the same time.
-The Big Toe Pose helps relieve wind and rejuvenates tired muscles.
+This pose is said to balance the body and mind and is ideal for women who are trying to conceive due to its stretching quality.
+Big Toe Pose improves concentration, memory, and focus and can help prevent osteoporosis to a great extent.
+It calms the practitioner and relieves headaches and insomnia, making the body more flexible at the same time.
+The Big Toe Pose helps relieve gas and rejuvenates tired muscles.

 Getting into the Pose

-What you need: Room with fresh air (if you’re doing it inside, otherwise do it in open area), and you.
+What you need: A room with fresh air (if indoors; otherwise, practice in an open area), and you.

 Difficulty Level: Intermediate